eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

 It returns ``true`` if a response was received from the *Agent*, ``false`` otherwise.

 :comm: A pointer to a properly initialized XRCE-DDS communication structure, used to send the ping request.
-:timeout: The maximum time that the client will wait to receive the answer (*pong*) message, before returning.
+:timeout: The maximum time that the *Client* will wait to receive the answer (*pong*) message, before returning.

 ------